 New Line had KNB FX do the mask and effects for the film.
 According to Schow, the mask took a long time to get approved for the final look and the producers kept sending versions back until they could all agree on what we see in the film.
 It is believed that 5 total masks were made for the film, however that has never been confirmed.
-The most recent stunt mask to come out of hiding is in the best shape, and was won in 1989 by a fan in a Fangoria giveaway.
-It was the best and most preserved mask of all 4 that have been accounted for and the owner made a cast of the original mask.
-He made a total of 20 masks from the cast, and they called the TCM3 Stunt.
-These are high quality Silicone masks, painted to match the hero mask and stitched to match as well.
+However there have been 4 production masks that have been verified and found, so that leaves the actual screen used Hero mask as the last to surface.